Ellen Ochoa: Recognition

-The Ochoa Middle School located in Pasco, Washington, the Ellen Ochoa Elementary School in Cudahy, CA and the Ánimo Ellen Ochoa Charter Middle School in East Los Angeles are named in her honor.
+The Ochoa Middle School located in Pasco, Washington, the Ellen Ochoa Elementary School in Cudahy, California, and the Ánimo Ellen Ochoa Charter Middle School in East Los Angeles are named in her honor.
 In addition, Grand Prairie, Texas has the Ellen Ochoa STEM Academy at Ben Milam Elementary School and Pico Rivera, California has the Ellen Ochoa Prep Academy.
-Union Public Schools in Tulsa named a new elementary school after her as well.
+Union Public Schools in Tulsa named a new elementary school after her as well, as did the school system in Passaic, New Jersey.

 A flag with the rocket logo of the Ochoa Middle School in Pasco, Washington, flew with Ochoa in April 2002 aboard the Shuttle Atlantis for an 11-day mission to the International Space Station.
 Ochoa returned the flag to the school when she visited as a special guest at the 2002 dedication and it remains on permanent display.

 Ochoa has received many awards among which are NASA's Distinguished Service Medal (2015), Exceptional Service Medal (1997), Outstanding Leadership Medal (1995) and Space Flight Medals (2002, 1999, 1994, 1993).
 Ochoa and Michael Foale were announced as the 2017 class of the United States Astronaut Hall of Fame.
 Ochoa was recognized in Hispanic Executives 2017 Best of the Boardroom issue for her work as a board director for Johnson Space Center.
 She was inducted into the 2018 International Air and Space Hall of Fame class.

-Ochoa is a Fellow of American Association for the Advancement of Science, the American Institute of Aeronautics and Astronautics, the National Academy of Inventors and Optica.
+Ochoa is a Fellow of American Association for the Advancement of Science, the American Institute of Aeronautics and Astronautics, the National Academy of Inventors, and Optica.

 An animated version of Ochoa was featured in the 2019 episode "Astronaut Ellen Ochoa" of the children's television program, Ready Jet Go!.
+In 2024, Ochoa was awarded the Presidential Medal of Freedom by President Joe Biden.